Expected Impact of Glints from Space Debris in the LSST: Defocus and Apparent Brightness

-Next we consider the effect of defocusing on the peak brightness of the glint.
-Using LEO satellite simulation software\footnote{\url{https://github.com/Snyder005/leosim}}, we calculate the surface brightness profile of a glint from a 10 cm radius debris object orbiting at 500 km that is observed at 60 deg zenith angle by Rubin Observatory (1000 km range).
-The debris is modeled as a uniform 10 cm radius disk convolved with a Kolmogorov atmosphere kernel with 0.73 arcsec seeing --- typical for the Rubin Observatory site --- and a defocus kernel (derived from the primary and secondary mirror geometries) to produce a stationary image of the glint.
-An object at this orbit will move 1--2 arcsec relative to the LSST field of view during a 1 ms glint, leaving a short linear trail.
-A moving image of the glint is calculated by convolving its stationary image with a 1 arcsec width boxcar window.
+Next, we consider the effect of defocusing on the peak brightness of the glint.
+Using LEO satellite simulation software\footnote{\url{https://github.com/Snyder005/leosim}}, which was developed to simulate both satellite streaks and glints and performs well compared to observations from a smaller telescope, we calculate the surface-brightness profile of a glint from a 10 cm radius debris object orbiting at 500 km that is observed at $60^\circ$ zenith angle by Rubin Observatory (1000 km range).
+The debris is modeled as a uniform 10 cm radius disk convolved with a Kolmogorov atmosphere kernel with $0.''73$ seeing---typical for the Rubin Observatory site---and a defocus kernel (derived from the primary and secondary mirror geometries) to produce a stationary image of the glint.
+An object at this orbit will move $1-2''$ relative to the LSST field of view during a 1 ms glint, leaving a short linear trail.
+A moving image of the glint is calculated by convolving its stationary image with a $1''$ width boxcar window.
 This width is chosen by considering both the debris tangential orbital velocity and the glint duration.
-Figure \ref{fig:surface_brightness_profiles} shows the surface brightness profiles of both the stationary and moving glint from the 10 cm radius object, as well as an in-focus star of 22.7 mag with point-spread function (PSF) size of 0.73 arcsec that has an equivalent total flux.
-Also included are the corresponding surface brightness profile cross-sections.
-The peak surface brightness of the stationary and moving glint images is lower by a factor of 5.9 compared to the PSF of a star with the same net flux (0.73 arcsec FWHM).
+Figure \ref{fig:surface_brightness_profiles} shows the surface-brightness profiles of both the stationary and moving glint from the 10 cm radius object, as well as an in-focus star of 22.7 mag with point-spread function (PSF) size of $0.''73$ that has an equivalent total flux.
+Also included are the corresponding surface-brightness profile cross sections.
+The peak surface brightness of the stationary and moving glint images is lower by a factor of 5.9 compared to the PSF of a star with the same net flux ($0.''73$ FWHM).
 The effect is more pronounced for lower orbits as debris objects become more out of focus.
 This simulation also shows that there is a relatively minor decrease in peak surface brightness due to the motion of the already-defocused debris relative to the focal plane.